 CSU-Pueblo’s radio station, KTSC-FM, is a licensed educational radio facility operating on 89.5 megahertz, as authorized by the Federal Communications Commission.
-It is owned by the State Board of Governors/Colorado State University-Pueblo and operated by the department of Mass Communications and Center for New Media.
+It is owned by the State Board of Governors/Colorado State University-Pueblo and operated by the department of Media Communication.
 With a stereo signal of 8,000 watts, the FM station covers all of Southeastern Colorado in a circular radiation pattern that extends nearly 50 miles from the antenna that is situated on top of the Library Building on the campus of CSU-Pueblo.

 Rev 89 is more than a campus radio station, it’s an academic program.
 A student management staff some 15+ operating staff members, the station operates 24 hours a day, seven days a week, and averages 126 hours a week of “live” programming throughout the year across music, sports, public affairs and campus talk formats.
 Hear how we sound.